jjvanzon/JJs-Reference-Architecture/api.md

 When retrieving an [entity](patterns.md#entity) through [`ORM`](#orm), it is likely it will not return an instance of your [entity](patterns.md#entity) type, but an instance of a type derived from your [entity](patterns.md#entity) type, a so called ***proxy***.
 This proxy adds to your [entity](patterns.md#entity) type a sort of connectedness to the database.

-When you retrieved an [entity](patterns.md#entity) from `HNibernate` that has inheritance, using the base type it returns a proxy of the base type instead of a proxy of the derived type, which makes reference comparisons between base proxies and derived class proxies fail.
+When you retrieved an [entity](patterns.md#entity) from `NHibernate` that has inheritance, using the base type it returns a proxy of the base type instead of a proxy of the derived type, which makes reference comparisons between base proxies and derived class proxies fail.

 You can then *unproxy* both and it will return the underlying object, which is indeed of the derived class, upon which reference comparison succeeds.